-- C.2.1 Include best available science in developing policies and development regulations to protect the functions and values of critical areas and consider conservation or protection measures necessary to preserve or enhance anadromous fisheries, consistent with the Growth Management Act. - C.2.2 Use incentive programs, acquisition, appropriate regulations, and other techniques to preserve critical areas as permanent open space where accordance with applicable best management practices and other laws and regulations.
+- C.2.1 Include best available science in developing policies and development regulations to protect the functions and values of critical areas and consider conservation or protection measures necessary to preserve or enhance anadromous fisheries, consistent with the Growth Management Act. - C.2.2 Use incentive programs, acquisition, appropriate regulations, and other techniques to preserve critical areas as permanent open space where development may pose hazards to health, property, or important ecological functions.